denoland/docs/runtime/tutorials/init_project.md

 }
 ```

-This files is a simple example of a module in Deno.
+This file is a simple example of a module in Deno.
 You can learn more about
 modules in the [module metadata tutorial](/tutorials/module_metadata).

 The `add` function takes two arguments `a` and `b`, both of which are numbers,